Historn/Split-Screen/README.md

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>

-# 3. What is a split screen for?
+# 3. What is a split screen for in video games?

 - To show different things at he same time.